LarsVadgaard/AP-Exam/README.md

 ## `handin`
 The `handin` folder contains my solution for the exam.
 All of this (except the stuff that was already given in `handout`) was made by me.

-Do note that the date in the report is recent; the report was never added to the repo, and so, I had to recompile it.

 ## `report`
 The `report` folder contains the written report for the exam (written in LaTeX).
 The compiled report would be put in a zipfile along with the `handin` folder and handed in.